brinktrade/guides/content/0_creating-first-intent/README.md

+---
-# Creating Your First Intent
+title: Creating Your First Intent

-This guide will walk you through creating your first intent.
-The intent you will be defining here is a *recurring swap* intent.
+excerpt: "This guide will walk you through creating your first intent: a recurring swap intent."
+slug: creating-your-first-intent
+---

 The steps outlined in this tutorial can be done either within a new codebase or within an existing project.

 This guide uses [viem](https://www.npmjs.com/package/viem "viem package on npm") for wallet signatures and [axios](https://www.npmjs.com/package/axios "axios package on npm") for HTTP requests.
 You may replace these with other equivalent packages of your choice, such as `ethers.js`/`web3.js` or `fetch` respectively.